Can you now get a good deal on Bright Health Group Inc.’s shares?

-Bright Health Group Inc. (NYSE:BHG) marked $1.03 per share on Friday, up from a previous closing price of $1.02.
-While Bright Health Group Inc. has overperformed by 0.98%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BHG fell by -88.56%, with highs and lows ranging from $9.13 to $0.80, whereas the simple moving average fell by -46.95% in the last 200 days.
+Bright Health Group Inc. (NYSE:BHG) closed Friday at $0.99 per share, down from $1.00 a day earlier.
+While Bright Health Group Inc. has underperformed by -0.84%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BHG fell by -87.04%, with highs and lows ranging from $8.08 to $0.80, whereas the simple moving average fell by -47.62% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now